top of page

 A volunteer task force, charged with manifesting that mission, is meeting monthly to study various cost-effective and viable paths to implementing that goal.

-The CPP opportunity has arisen from the passage of NH state legislation RSA-E and Senate Bill 286, signed by the governor and effective as of October, 2019.
+The Task Force also evaluated a variety of options for establishing a Community Power Plan to provide more local control and cost savings for Temple's entire community.
+This CPP opportunity has arisen from the passage of NH state legislation RSA-E and Senate Bill 286, signed by the governor. effective as of October, 2019.

 ------------------------------------------------------------------------------------------------------